 In this article:

-• You have secured a self build mortgage from a Help to Build mortgage provider
+You must secure a self build mortgage from a Help to Build mortgage provider

 How does the Help to Build equity loan scheme work?

-In order to secure your equity loan, you must first arrange a self build mortgage from a broker, or provider, that is registered with Help to Build.
+In order to secure your equity loan, you must first arrange a self-build mortgage from a broker, or provider registered with the Help to Build scheme.
 These mortgages can have a Loan to Value (LTV) of 95%, meaning you need a deposit of just 5%.

-Once you have a mortgage in place to finance your build, next up is applying for your equity loan.
-If successful, you’ll receive a loan offer based on the estimated cost to buy the plot of land and build your home.
-The offer value will be between 5% – 20% (up to 40% if building in London) of these total estimated costs.
+Once you have a mortgage in place to finance your build, you can apply for the equity loan.
+If approved, you’ll receive a loan offer based on the estimated costs to buy the land and build your home.
+The offer value will range between 5% and 20% (up to 40% if building in London) of these total estimated costs.

 Without a Help to Build equity loan, the cost to build your own house can vary.
 With a Help to Buy equity loan, the maximum amount you can spend on your self-build is £600,000 which includes a maximum of £400,000 for the build itself.